-Students entering the PhD program in sociology are expected to complete six semesters of the program's Approaches to Social Research pro-seminar (SOC 300a) (a two-credit course designed to help students transition from being consumers to producers of sociological knowledge with the support of peers and faculty), as well as fifteen additional full-credit courses.
-At least six of these fifteen courses must be formal graduate seminars (courses numbered 200 or higher) taken in the Brandeis Sociology Department.
-Four additional courses must be completed within the Brandeis Sociology Department, either as graduate seminars, independent readings (Soc.
-230a/b), advanced joint undergraduate/graduate seminars, or upper-division (numbered 100-199) courses.
-The five remaining courses can be taken as the student chooses, including graduate courses at other Boston-area universities, in consultation with her or his advisor.
+Students entering the PhD program in sociology are expected to complete six semesters of the program's Approaches to Sociological Research pro-seminar (SOC 300a), as well as fourteen additional full-credit courses.
+At least six of these fourteen courses must be formal graduate seminars (courses numbered 200 or higher) taken in the Brandeis Sociology Department.
+One of those six seminars must be in social theory and one must be in research methods.
+Four additional courses must be completed within the Brandeis Sociology Department, either as graduate seminars, independent readings (SOC 230a/b), advanced joint undergraduate/graduate seminars, or upper-division (numbered 100-199) courses.
+The four remaining courses can be taken as the student chooses, including graduate courses at other Boston-area universities, in consultation with her or his advisor.